gulsumyazici-creator/spireslayer/README.md

 * Input commands must match the expected grammar.
 * Invalid syntax prints `INVALID`.
 * Semantic errors, such as not having enough gold or a missing card, print their specific error messages.
-* The program continues running until the `Exit` command is entered.
+* The program keeps running until the `Exit` command is entered.

 ## Course Context

 This project was implemented for **CMPE 230 - Systems Programming**.
-The main goal was to practice C programming, parsing, state management, arrays, string handling, and command-line interpreter design.
+The main goal was to practice C programming, parsing, command-line interpreter design, state management, arrays, structs, and string handling.